jacksingleton/dast-pipeline/README.md

 ## Addressing False Positives

 ZAP makes it possible to flag alerts as false positives through the api, although it's not completely straight forward.
-The api method (`UI/alertFilter/action/addAlertFilter/`) essentially needs a combination of `ruleId` and `url` (possibly as a regex).
+The api method (`UI/alertFilter/action/addAlertFilter/`) essentially needs a combination of `ruleId` and `url` (optionally as a regex).
 Unfortunately the only way I could find the ruleId for an alert was to export the XML report and use the `pluginId` value.
 It was not included in the HTML report (I couldn't even find it in the GUI!).

-If I was setting this up for a delivery team, I would probably have to look through the ZAP source and put together a mapping from alert name (included in the html report) to pluginId in order for developers to easly add false positives to a configuration file.
+If I was helping a delivery team set this up, we would probably have to look through the ZAP source and put together a mapping from alert name (included in the html report) to pluginId in order for developers to easly add false positives to a configuration file.

 I didn't find any way to flag false positives through burp-rest-api.